 An open-and-shut case becomes an elegantly framed battle of wits in “Fracture,” an absorbing legal thriller that can’t help but taste like exquisitely reheated leftovers.
+Meticulously crafted drama has plenty to recommend itself — fair-play crime plotting, Ryan Gosling’s skillful performance as a conflicted prosecutor, an unexpectedly droll sense of humor — but is ultimately less concerned with mounting suspense than burdening its protagonist with bogus moral dilemmas.
 Result is a smooth, proficient but curiously bloodless entertainment to which older viewers will raise few objections, though “Fracture” likely won’t break any box office records.

 After focusing on a defense attorney and a client of questionable innocence in 1996’s “Primal Fear,” helmer Gregory Hoblit here pits a prosecutor against a defendant who’s guilty as sin from the get-go.

 Elderly engineer Ted Crawford (Anthony Hopkins) is on trial for the attempted murder of his wife, Jennifer (Embeth Davidtz, “Junebug”), in their Southern California luxury home.
 Viewer follows Ted through every stage of his carefully premeditated crime — from the moment he calmly shoots Jennifer in the head to his confrontation with hostage negotiator Rob Nunally (Billy Burke), who is shocked when he realizes that the unconscious woman on the floor is none other than his lover.